-In 2017, the Company purchased research equipment and capitalized the Aixplorer[®] systems in order to use them for research purposes, for a total of €3.605 million.
+In 2017, the Company purchased research equipment and capitalized the Aixplorer® systems in order to use them for research purposes, for a total of €3.605 million.
 It acquired €52,000 in production equipment (test bench, control set, various tools, etc.).
-That same year, the Company acquired €15,000 in various fixtures and fittings following the opening of new offices leased from July 2015.